 Will AI Replace Podcast Producers?

-Creative sector health:44.7Transitional(higher = stronger market)
+Creative sector health:35.4Displacement Pressure(higher = stronger market)

 Scored against: claude-sonnet-4-6 + gpt-4o